-A preliminary site investigation in accordance with the EPA Draft Guidelines for theAssessment and Management of Contaminated Land in Queensland, 1998 and The National Environmental Protection (Assessment of Site Contamination) Measures, 1999 should be prepared where evidence of existing or past contamination is encountered and where it may be impacted by the project.
+A preliminary site investigation in accordance with the Environmental Protection Agency Draft Guidelines for the Assessment and Management of Contaminated Land in Queensland, 1998 and The National Environmental Protection (Assessment of Site Contamination) Measures, 1999 should be prepared where evidence of existing or past contamination is encountered and where it may be impacted by the project.

-If construction proceeds, the results of site investigations, remediation and validation will need to be certified by a third party reviewer before being submitted to the EPA.
+If construction proceeds, the results of site investigations, remediation and validation will need to be certified by a third party reviewer before being submitted to DERM.